Calorique

 How many calories does cooking burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 73 calories during 30 minutes of cooking.
-This is based on a MET value of 2.
+A person weighing 160 lbs (73 kg) burns approximately 69 calories during 30 minutes of cooking.
+This is based on a MET value of 1.8 for light cooking / simple prep.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of cooking?

-The MET (Metabolic Equivalent of Task) value for cooking is 2.
-This means cooking burns 2 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for cooking is 2, while the selected training style uses MET 1.8.
+This means light cooking / simple prep burns 1.8 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is cooking good for weight loss?

-Cooking has a MET value of 2, which means it burns a moderate amount of calories.
-A 160-lb person burns about 145 calories per hour.
+Cooking has a selected MET value of 1.8, which means it burns a moderate amount of calories.
+A 160-lb person burns about 137 calories per hour.
 While not the highest calorie-burning activity, consistency is key for weight loss.
 Regular cooking combined with a calorie-controlled diet can contribute to gradual, healthy weight loss.

 How does body weight affect calories burned during cooking?

 Body weight significantly impacts calorie burn during cooking.
-A 120-lb person burns about 54 calories in 30 minutes, while a 250-lb person burns approximately 113 calories in the same time.
+At the selected MET value of 1.8, a 120-lb person burns about 51 calories in 30 minutes, while a 250-lb person burns approximately 107 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does cooking work?